Nipunvardhan-Naredla/lang16-detector/README.md

 ---

 ### Model
 The model is around 4 million parameters, with around 8 layers: 1 embedding, 6 LSTM layers, and 1 linear.
 It uses bert base multilingiual uncased as the tokenizer.
-It acheived around 92% accuracy on the val_data dataset and the test_data dataset.
+It acheived around 92% accuracy on the val_data dataset and 93% on the test_data dataset.

 ---